Kellenkjames/RB101/lesson_6/twenty-one-pseudocode.md

 `You should "hit" in this scenario.
 You see the dealer has an "Ace", which means the dealer has a high probability of having a 21, the optimal number.
 On top of that, your total of 10 can only benefit from an extra card, as there's no way you can bust.`

+On the first hand, we can assume the Ace is worth `11` and the unknown card could be anything from 2-10.

+You have: 2 and 8 (therefore, it would be wise to "hit").

 #-----------------------------------------------------------------------------------------------

 Example 2):